 Correct answer: C. seperate

-Each DAT test has an individual result, which is converted into a percentile ranking.
-Additionally, each test has its own set of criteria.
-Standard groups include the following categories: Hourly/Entry Level, Manager, Supervisor, 12th Grader, Individual Contributor - Bachelor’s Degree or Higher, Skilled Trades, Individual Contributor - Non-Degree, Blue Collar, etc. This means that the candidate is not compared with the entire population, but with his own normative group.
+Each DAT test has a separate result that is converted to percentile ranking.
+In addition, each test has its own standard group.
+The standard group includes the following categories: hourly/entry level, manager, supervisor, 12th grade student, individual contributor - bachelor's degree or higher, skilled technician, individual contributor - non-degree, blue collar, etc. This means that the candidate is compared not with the entire population, but with his own standard group.

 Scoring system:

-- Percentile score: Indicates the relative position of the test subject among all test subjects.
-For example, a percentile score of 80 means that the subject scored higher than 80% of other test takers.
+- Percentile fraction : indicates the relative position of the subject among all the subjects.
+For example, a percentile score of 80 means that the subject scored more than 80% of other testers.

-- Z-score and T-score: Standardized scores are used to measure the difference between individual scores and the mean.
-The mean of the T-score is usually 50 and the standard deviation is 10.
+- Z score and T score : Standardized scores are used to measure the gap between individual scores and the mean.
+The mean of T scores is usually 50 and the standard deviation is 10.

-- Exam Fee: The fee to take the exam is $125 plus GST (Goods and Services Tax).
+- Exam Fee : The cost of taking the exam is USD 125 plus GST (Goods and Services Tax).

-- Score Range: DAT score range is 1 to 30.
-According to Kaplan’s test prep experts, the top 25% of DAT score percentiles for competitive DAT scores are 19 to 20 points, with the highest score typically being 22 or higher.
+- Score range : DAT score range is 1 to 30.
+According to Kaplan’s exam preparation experts, the top 25% of DAT scores have competitive DAT scores of 19 to 20 points, with the highest score typically being 22 or higher.

-- Study Recommendations: Candidates are recommended to study for at least 250 hours to ensure good preparation.
+- Study advice : Candidates are advised to study for at least 250 hours to ensure good preparation.

 Summarize

-The Differential Aptitude Test (DAT) is an important tool for comprehensively assessing an individual’s potential abilities.
-By testing multiple ability areas such as language, mathematics, space, and mechanics, DAT can help subjects gain an in-depth understanding of their strengths and weaknesses and provide strong support for career planning, educational development, and career transformation.
-If you are considering career direction or academic options, the DAT is undoubtedly a tool worth referring to.
+The Distinguishing Ability Prone Test (DAT) is an important tool for comprehensively evaluating an individual’s potential abilities.
+Through testing multiple abilities in language, mathematics, space, and machinery, DAT can help subjects understand their strengths and weaknesses in depth, and provide strong support for career planning, educational development and career transformation.
+If you are considering career direction or academic choices, DAT is undoubtedly a tool worth referring to.

 Link to this article: https://m.psyctest.cn/article/7yxPn7GE/